terramate-io/terramate-docs/cloud/profile/index.md

 # Profile Section

-This section explains how to manage your Terramate Cloud user and profile.
+This section guides you on managing your Terramate Cloud user and profile.

-In the profile section, you can configure your profile and settings as well as [link additional accounts](./account-linking.md) such as your GitHub, GitLab, Microsoft and Google Accounts.
+In the profile section, you can configure your settings and [link additional accounts](./account-linking.md), such as GitHub, GitLab, Microsoft, and Google.

-To get to the profile section, you must click on your profile picture in the top right in the navbar and follow the profile link.
+To access the profile section, click on your profile picture in the top right corner of the navbar and follow the profile link.

 ![Terramate Cloud Profile](../assets/profile/terramate-cloud-profile.png "Terramate Cloud Profile")